kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

    If this occurs, switch back to using `served:true` on the old version, migrate the remaining clients to the new version and repeat this step.
 1. Ensure the [upgrade of existing objects to the new stored version](#upgrade-existing-objects-to-a-new-stored-version) step has been completed.
-    1. Verify that the `stored` is set to `true` for the new version in the `spec.versions` list in the CustomResourceDefinition.
+    1. Verify that the `storage` is set to `true` for the new version in the `spec.versions` list in the CustomResourceDefinition.
     1. Verify that the old version is no longer listed in the CustomResourceDefinition `status.storedVersions`.
 1. Remove the old version from the CustomResourceDefinition `spec.versions` list.
 1. Drop conversion support for the old version in conversion webhooks.